Holacracy Raidboxes

 In mid-2016, we decided to take a radical step in our management concept: Holacracy.
 In doing so, we largely disempowered ourselves as founders and gave everyone else at Raidboxes significantly more responsibility.
 Today, I’ll explain what prompted us to make this decision and why radical steps are sometimes necessary.

 In mid-2016, Torben, Marcel and I decided to focus on a completely different management concept than before: holacracy.
-Some of you may have already heard of it - but probably mostly in a negative context.
+Some of you may have already heard of it – but probably mostly in a negative context.
 This is because there are really only two options with holacracy: Either it succeeds (as with Zappos) or it fails and is completely abolished (as with Medium).
-But since the media prefer to report on failures rather than successes, I think it's time for a first-hand experience report!
+However, as the media prefer to report on failures rather than successes, I think it’s time for a first-hand experience report!

 Holacracy for more freedom

-Research shows that every time the size of a city doubles, innovation or productivity per resident increases by 15 percent.
+Research shows that every time the size of a city doubles, innovation or productivity per resident increases by 15 per cent.
 But when companies get bigger, innovation or productivity per employee generally goes down.
-So we're trying to figure out how to structure Zappos more like a city, and less like a bureaucratic corporation.
-In a city, people and businesses are self-organizing.
-We're trying to do the same thing by switching from a normal hierarchical structure to a system called Holacracy, which enables employees to act more like entrepreneurs and self-direct their work instead of reporting to a manager who tells them what to do.
+So we’re trying to figure out how to structure Zappos more like a city, and less like a bureaucratic corporation.
+In a city, people and businesses are self-organising.
+We’re trying to do the same thing by switching from a normal hierarchical structure to a system called Holacracy, which enables employees to act more like entrepreneurs and self-direct their work instead of reporting to a manager who tells them what to do.

-- Tony Hsieh, CEO Zappos
+Tony Hsieh, CEO Zappos

 Holacracy actually promises more freedom in the company.
 For both new and old managers.
 In this article, I’ll show you exactly how this works.
 And I’ll explain why Raidboxes decided to take this extreme step.